Gabriela Debrunner

 Academic Profile

-Gabriela Debrunner, Dr. sc. nat., is Assistant Professor of Planning and Housing at the University of Lausanne (UNIL), Institute of Geography and Sustainability (IGD).
+Gabriela Debrunner, Dr. sc. nat., is Assistant Professor of Planning and Housing (PLANH) at the University of Lausanne (UNIL), Institute of Geography and Sustainability (IGD).
 She holds a PhD in Geography and Environmental Social Sciences from the University of Bern, with a focus on spatial planning and political urbanism.
 For her dissertation, she received the Faculty Prize in Environmental Sciences (2021) for the best doctoral thesis at the University of Bern.

 She previously served as Senior Researcher and Lecturer at the Institute for Spatial and Landscape Development (IRL), Chair of Spatial Development and Urban Policy (SPUR, Prof. Dr. David Kaufmann), at ETH Zurich.
 She has also undertaken research stays at Stockholm University (Department of Human Geography) and at the International Federation for Housing and Planning (IFHP) in Copenhagen.